Telnet Pivoting through Meterpreter

-From given image you can observe that TELNET server is not secure against brute force attack because it is showing matching combination of username: aarti and password: 123 for login simultaneously it has opened victims command shell as session 2
+From given image you can observe that TELNET server is not secure against brute force attack because it is showing a matching combination of username: aarti and password: 123 for login simultaneously it has opened victims command shell as session 2

-From given you can observe the network IP is 10.0.0.10
+From given, you can observe the network IP is 10.0.0.10

 Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
 Contact here